 Traditional marketing is a catalyst for environmental destruction, animal cruelty and psychological and financial problems such as compulsive buying disorder and debt.
 This is what gives marketing a bad reputation.
 Rightly so.

-In all fairness, it’s not marketing itself that’s evil, it’s just been abused because of human greed.
-The tides are (literally) changing while awareness is rising.
-The current crisis of a pandemic, climate change and social disruption is inspiring people to embrace permanent lifestyle changes, second guess their purchasing decisions and seek out and support ethical brands.
+To be fair, it is not marketing itself that is evil.
+It has only been abused because of human greed.
+Times are changing (literally) as awareness is rising.
+The current crisis of a pandemic, climate change and social unrest is inspiring people to permanently change their lifestyles, rethink their purchasing decisions and seek out and support ethical brands.